 Municipal bond market

-- We advocate deep research and favor idiosyncratic stories with positive long-term growth prospects.
+- Advocate deep research, favoring idiosyncratic stories with positive long-term growth prospects

 Finding opportunities in fixed income markets can be challenging.
 Unless you know where to look.
 Download our key municipal and global fixed income charts to learn more.

 This material is not intended to be a recommendation or investment advice, does not constitute a solicitation to buy, sell or hold a security or an investment strategy, and is not provided in a fiduciary capacity.
 The information provided does not take into account the specific objectives or circumstances of any particular investor, or suggest any specific course of action.
 Investment decisions should be made based on an investor’s objectives and circumstances and in consultation with his or her professionals.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
 Past performance is no guarantee of future results.
 Investing involves risk; principal loss is possible.

 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
 For term definitions and index descriptions, please access the glossary on nuveen.com.
 Please note, it is not possible to invest directly in an index.